barto-ber/Machine-Learning-Projects/README.md

 I wanted on the beginning after studiying with "Hands on ML" to try myself on a different housing dataset as shown in that book.
 So I found a german one dataset.
 It was not really similar, mostly just ads from biggest german apartment search website.
 Neverthless it was quite interesting task as well.
 - housing_de.py

-There are also the classic datasets like:
+During my learning I also worked with the classic datasets (which are not here) like:
 - cancer dataset
 - iris
 - mnist